Paynopain-Dev/woocommerce/README.md

     sudo docker stop [container ID]
     sudo docker rm   [container ID]

+Then return to use this command:

+    sudo docker-compose up --build -d

 After a few seconds, the WordPress installation will be accessible to be configured on the following URL:

     http://localhost:8000/